 In general, there are three different ways that you can bill for services on ConnectWise agreements:

-You can use any combination of base amounts and additions and would not need to create a separate agreement type for each of those; a different agreement type is only needed when there is a difference in the services covered or the labor rate charged.
+You can use any combination of base amounts and additions, and you would not need to create a separate agreement type for each of those; a different agreement type is only needed when there is a difference in the services covered or the labor rate charged.

 Base Billing Only